 - A CONAN_PKG::<PKG-NAME> target per package in the dependency graph.
 This is an IMPORTED INTERFACE target.
-IMPORTED because it is external, a pre-compiled library.
+IMPORTED because it is external, external, a pre-compiled library.
 INTERFACE, because it doesn't necessarily match a library, it could be a header-only library, or the package could even contain several libraries.
+It contains all the properties (include paths, compile flags, etc.) that are defined in the consumer.
 It contains all the properties (include paths, compile flags, etc.) that are defined in the package_info() method of the recipe. - Inside each package a CONAN_LIB::<PKG-NAME><LIB-NAME> target will be generated for each library.
 Its type is IMPORTED UNKNOWN and its main purpose is to provide a correct link order.
-Their only properties are the location and the dependencies.

-- A CONAN_PKG depends on every CONAN_LIB that belongs to it, and to its direct public dependencies (e.g. other CONAN_PKG targets from its requirements). - Each CONAN_LIB depends on the direct public dependencies CONAN_PKG targets of its container package.
+Their only properties are the location and the dependencies. - A CONAN_PKG depends on every CONAN_LIB that belongs to it, and to its direct public dependencies (e.g. other CONAN_PKG targets from its requirements). - Each CONAN_LIB depends on the direct public dependencies CONAN_PKG targets of its container package.
 This guarantees correct link order.

-conan_check_compiler()
+conan check compiler()